kalebchisholm/photo-caption-generator/README.md

 # photo-caption-generator

 This application is an online photo caption generator for social media posts built for the Fall 2022 Shopify Front End Intern Challenge.
 It lets users enter topics, themes/genres, nouns, short sentences or even hashtags revolving around their photos and returns captions that would best suit them.
 The Photo Caption Generator provides a clean and easy way for users to get caption ideas for their next social media posts.
+Check out photo-caption-generator [here](https://photo-caption-generator.vercel.app/)

 ## How it was Built
 The application was built using [React](https://reactjs.org/) and [ChakraUI](https://chakra-ui.com/) and uses the [OpenAI API](https://openai.com/api/) which provides access to GPT-3.